voteflux/flux/CONSTITUTION.md

 Parliamentarians who are members of Flux are not permitted to be members of other political parties.
 In a case where a parliamentarian does find themselves a member of another party, they must immediately resign from that other party.

-Members may be expelled from the party only in the case it is agreed upon unanimously by the Leadership.
+Members may be expelled from the party only in the case it is agreed upon unanimously by the Leadership, and a member who has nominated for an internal election may not be expelled until 60 days after the results of the election have been published.

 ## Structure of Flux and Office Bearers